Understand how the overall score of a Pulse is calculated.

-Once you've Pulsed employees and enough responses have been submitted, you will see three different scores: your overall pulse score, your theme scores, and your question scores.
+Once employees have been pulsed and enough responses have been submitted, three Pulse scores will be available: overall score, theme scores, and question scores.

-Your overall pulse score is shown at the top of your pulse results screen.
+The overall score is shown at the top of your Pulse Results screen.

 Theme scores can be found next to each theme on the right-hand side.
-The Theme is calculated by taking the average of all responses to that theme for each user (with the current filters and date range) and then compare that to a threshold to determine if each user is a “positive” responder for that theme.
-The percentage of positive responders over total responders is the Theme Score.
+The theme score is calculated by taking the average of all responses for the theme for each user (with the current filters and date range) and then comparing that to a threshold to determine if each user is a "positive" responder for that theme.
+The percentage of positive responders over total responders is the theme score.

-Question scores can be found next to each question on the right-hand side.
+Question scores are next to each question on the right-hand side.

 The overall question score finds the most recent response for each user for the given question.
-If that most recent response is either "Agree" or "Strongly Agree," then their response is considered a positive response.
-We take the total number of positive responses and divide that by the total number of users that have responded to the question to get the percentage of positive responses from users who answered the question.
+If that most recent response is either "Agree" or "Strongly Agree," their response is considered positive.
+We divide the total number of positive responses by the total number of users that have responded to the question to get the percentage of positive responses from users who answered the question.
 The percentage is rounded to a full number between 0 and 100.

-Please note: This shouldn’t be considered an average of all responses, as we only count one response per user (the most recent response).
+Note: This should not be considered an average of all responses, as we only count one response per user (the most recent response).
 This gives each employee's response equal weight in the question score.

 - Red: 0-33